 Some critics argue that the police’s presence, no matter how justified, inevitably influences political outcomes.

-In a country where security forces have historically served as tools for political repression and power struggles, their actions continue to reflect this troubling legacy.
+In a country where security forces historically served as tools for political repression and power struggles, their actions still reflect this troubling legacy today.

 The Bigger Picture: Security Forces and Political Neutrality